 Horween Leather Company in Chicago is the oldest operating tannery in the United States.
 Founded by Isadore Horween in 1905 on Division Street in Chicago and often used by high-end designers, Horween has developed and perfected the art of tanning leather and built a reputation as one of the best tanneries in the world.
 The company is now run by a fourth-generation Horween.

-We personally design, assemble, and inspect every single bag by hand using antique sewing machines and vintage tools.
+We personally design, assemble, and inspect every single bag by hand using antique sewing machines and well-loved tools.
 And all of that comes together to make something magical.

 Find something that will last a lifetime: Shop our collections here.